 Social media is perfect for distributing your brilliant content as well as connecting with potential customers or maintaining relationships with existing customers.
 With any industry, some social media platforms work better than others, and here are the ones that are most likely to give your online fitness business a boost:

-Facebook: While there’s no doubt it’s becoming more difficult for businesses to promote themselves on Facebook without paying, a Facebook page is still worthwhile for fitness professionals and Facebook groups are an easy way to set up a community for your customers.
+While there’s no doubt it’s becoming more difficult for businesses to promote themselves on Facebook without paying, a Facebook page is still worthwhile for fitness professionals and Facebook groups are an easy way to set up a community for your customers.
 Check out Fitnessblender’s Facebook page.
+You may also want to look into Facebook ads.

-Instagram: People love exercise pics, and Instagram is perfect for fitness professionals to flaunt what they’ve got and share motivational messages.
-See Sarah O’Connor’s Instagram.
+People love exercise pics, and Instagram is perfect for fitness professionals to flaunt what they’ve got and share motivational messages.
+See this article for tips.

-YouTube: Video is one of the best ways for fitness professionals to present content – people love a great workout video – and since YouTube is now the second-largest search engine on the web, it’s a platform worth taking advantage of.
+Video is one of the best ways for fitness professionals to present content – people love a great workout video – and since YouTube is now the second-largest search engine on the web, it’s a platform worth taking advantage of.
 The Turbulence Training YouTube channel is a great example.
+Check out this article if you want to learn how to create a great video class.

-Twitter: Twitter is another avenue for distributing content and engaging with customers.
-Hosting Twitter chats is also a way to create a community for your customers and interact with them in real time.
+Twitter is another avenue for distributing content and engaging with customers.
+Hosting Twitter chats is also a way to create a community for your customers and interact with them in real-time.
 Have a look at #RunChat.

 A healthy email list is essential for marketing an online fitness business and because people are so hungry for health and fitness information, growing your email list can be done simply by asking for people to sign up to get free advice.